muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 <!--more-->

-There is a short tutorial on [wiki.gimp.org](https://wiki.gimp.org/wiki/Hacking:Building/Windows#Building_GIMP_natively_under_Windows_using_MSYS2) that guides you through the most basic steps of building Gimp but it a bit old and is therefore missing some important steps.
+There is a short tutorial on [wiki.gimp.org](https://wiki.gimp.org/wiki/Hacking:Building/Windows#Building_GIMP_natively_under_Windows_using_MSYS2) that guides you through the most basic steps of building GIMP but it a bit old and is therefore missing some important steps.
 I will try to stay as close as possible to that tutorial for most of the basic things like setting up a basic build environment and simply add information where it is needed.

 ## Setup

-Since GIMP's build process requires the GCC toolchain to be available on the build system, Gimp could not be built natively on Windows until recently.
+Since GIMP's build process requires the GCC toolchain to be available on the build system, GIMP could not be built natively on Windows until recently.
 This changed with Windows 10's optional Ubuntu Subsystem but since not everyone has Windows 10 available yet, this Tutorial will still use the 'old' approach of using [MSYS2](https://www.msys2.org/) to get the required build essentials.

 ### Setting up an MSYS2 build environment
 Basically, MSYS2 emulates a Linux environment with full support of Arch Linux' 'pacman' package manager.
 When downloading, make sure to use the 64 bit version of MSYS2 if your system supports it - there is no advantage of using the 32bit version and I will focus on building GIMP for 64 bit systems anyways.